pingcap/docs/tiflash/use-tiflash.md

 ## Use the MPP mode

 TiFlash supports using the MPP mode to execute queries, which introduces cross-node data exchange (data shuffle process) into the computation.
-TiDB automatically determines whether to select the MPP mode using the optimizer.
+TiDB automatically determines whether to select the MPP mode using the optimizer's cost estimation.
 You can change the selection strategy by modifying the values of [`tidb_allow_mpp`](/system-variables.md#tidb_allow_mpp-new-in-v50) and [`tidb_enforce_mpp`](/system-variables.md#tidb_enforce_mpp-new-in-v51).

 ### Control whether to select the MPP mode